 - Old looking electrical and plumbing

 Electrical wiring should be checked and replaced when outdated.
 If the wiring is looking old and unmaintained, then there is a cause to worry.
 Inspect every working outlet and test every light switch to ensure that they are working properly.
-Even if it means hiring an electrician, it is crucial to ensure that all the wiring is properly done and it’s not in a mess.
-Cause of concern would be outdated electric panels.
+Even if it means hiring an electrician (Use Aardvark Electric Here to find one), it is crucial to ensure that all the wiring is properly done and it’s not in a mess.
+The cause of concern would be outdated electric panels.
 Lots of mangled wiring.
 Excessive use of extension cords, etc.

-Plumbing wears with time and it can develop leaks.
-So, ensure that the worn-out lines are replaced and that the septic system is in good condition.
+Faucets and similar appliances can leak and wear out over time.
+In that case, make sure that the worn-out appliances are replaced and that the plumbing is fixed again.
+Furthermore, check if the septic system is in working condition.
 Check all visible pipes for insulation or paper wrapping.
 Most asbestos is commonly found as insulation/paper wrap around plumbing pipes in the basement.

 When you are making major repairs or remodeling a house, a permit is required.
 The fixer upper house may have been done by a shortcut contractor who chose not to get the proper permits.
 When your new flip house lacks the proper permits, you may be required to legalize all the work done.
 This also means that the possibility of getting major problems with your house is high.
 To protect yourself, ask for copies of all permits and check if they tally with the work done.
 Therefore, check for discrepancies and if some permits are lacking, it is an indication that the remodeling was not handled by a professional